 Summary of Issue/Concern Insufficient Testing, Commissioning, and Close-out Resources.
 Date Identified July 2023 Status The JPB recently added a close-out manager to coordinate the assembly of the large volume of documentation generated during the later stages of the PCEP.
 The close-out manager is making good progress in identifying the various types and quantities of documents that will be generated, however, no estimate has been produced related to the labor required to conduct the punch list and final inspections, or the review and approval of the test reports, and related documents.
 The PMOC is concerned that the PCEP currently has insufficient resources to keep pace with the punch list inspections and the document reviews.
 Project Sponsor Action The close-out manager continues to coordinate the collection and assembly of the required materials.
+The close-out manager reports that she has two (2) additional office engineers who are assisting her with the required activities.
 PMOC Recommendation Assess the resources needed to support the close-out activities, hire additional resources, and/or consider contracting with a specialty firm to conduct the needed thorough physical inspections.

 Summary of Issue/Concern Inadequate Contractor Preparation for Testing Activities Date Identified November 2022 Status The short circuit re-test of the traction power system in Segment 4 was only partially successful on the third attempt.
 An investigation identified the root cause, however, other unplanned events have not been fully explained and investigations continue.
-BBII and the PCEP team have concluded that live run testing can proceed, and the short circuit re-test will occur after milestone 1 is achieved.
-Another testing failure occurred which involved video recording of the EMU pantograph in operation, and a re-test is planned for early August 2023.
+BBII and the PCEP team have concluded that live run testing can proceed.
+The remaining five (5) short-circuit tests are being scheduled in February 2024.
 Project Sponsor Action The JPB requested that BBII conduct an audit of the entire Traction Power System.
 The JPB states that the audit is complete.
 PMOC Recommendation Continue to monitor the progress of drawing clean-up and BBII's audit of the TPS.
 Hold the contractor responsible for correcting the problems in its quality program.